Kirk Frost New Baby With Jasmine Washington? ‘LHHATL’ Season 6 Premiere Shocker

 A post shared by Rasheeda (@rasheedadabosschick) on

-Rod Bullock’s profile suggests that he helped discover “It’s Going Down” rapper Yung Joc.
+Rod Bullock’s profile suggest that he helped discover “It’s Going Down” rapper Yung Joc.
 He has also worked with Lil Wayne, K. Michelle, R. Kelly and Fabolous.
 He is from Indianapolis and will share some big news this season.
 It is likely that he will have a feud with Mimi due to her reaction from hearing his name.

-It is unclear if Tiarra from Season 5 will return this season.
+It is unclear if Tiarra from season 5 will return this season.
 Some reports also suggested that Scrapp Deleon may get an early release.
-Vietnamese social media personality Miyha “Lovely Mimi” Thi Luong appeared in the preview of LHHATL Season 6 and will join the cast.
+Vietnamese social meda personality Miyha “Lovely Mimi” Thi Luong appeared in the preview of LHHATL season 6 and will join the cast.

-There are no reports on Kirk Frost taking a paternity test.
-Therefore, it is still unclear if he is the father of Jasmine Washington’s child.
+There is no reports on Kirk Frost taking a paternity test; therefore, it is still unclear if he is the father of Jasmine Washington’s child.
 It will also be interesting to see how Rod reacts to his girlfriend allegedly having a child with another man.

 Do you think Kirk Frost has a new baby with Jasmine?